MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-create-activators.md

 ms.topic: concept-article
 ms.custom: FY25Q1-Linter
-ms.search.form: Activator Rule Creation ms.date: 11/08/2024
+ms.search.form: Activator Rule Creation ms.date: 11/26/2024
 ---

 # Create [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] rules

-Once you bring data into an activator or [assign data to objects](activator-assign-data-objects.md#assign-data-to-objects-in-activator), you can create rules to act on your data.
+Once you bring streaming data into an activator or [assign events to objects](activator-assign-data-objects,md#assign-data-to-objects-in-activator), you can create rules to act on your data.
 There are three types of rules: rules on events, rules on events that are added to an object, and rules on an object's properties.

-## Why create rules on events?
+## Create rules on events

 Creating rules on events allows you to get an activation for every event that comes in on an eventstream.
 When creating these kinds of rules, you can track the state of something over time.
 For example: